turingschool-examples/hang-in-there-boilerplate/README.md

 ### Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
+Here, I have created a webpage that will display a random poster with a random inspirational title and quote.
+I have also branched off this idea an provided an "Un-motivational" posters list.
+I don't think anyone had a problem before, but if you need to come up or get put down, this is the page for you!!!

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)
+Want to add to this or see how it works?
+1. Google Chrome / Firefox / Edge:
+        •	Shortcut: Cmd + Option + I
+        •	Shortcut: Ctrl + Shift + I
+2. Copy the Repository URL
+	1. Go to the GitHub website.
+	2. Navigate to the repository you want to clone.
+	3. Click the green Code button.
+	4. Choose one of the following methods:
+        •	HTTPS: Copy the URL (recommended for beginners).
+        •	SSH: Use this if you’ve set up SSH keys.
+        •	GitHub CLI: Use this if you prefer CLI commands.

 ### Preview of App:
 [//]: <> (Provide ONE gif or screenshot of your application - choose the "coolest" piece of functionality to show off. gifs preferred!)